hoomanesteki/iris-ml-predictor/README.md

 The essence of this project is the investigation into the potential of a machine learning model to classify iris flowers into one of the three species, namely, *Setosa*, *Versicolor*, and *Virginica*, based on just four numerical measurements of the petals and sepals.
 The work being done here is a clear illustration of the reproducible workflow that adheres to the teachings of **DSCI 522 (Data Science Workflows)** course in UBC’s Master of Data Science program.

-We performed the training and evaluation of a **Decision Tree Classifier** with processed training data and then judged the classifier's performance on a completely novel test set.
-The final model was able to determine the test samples with an accuracy of **86%**, which indicates that the model successfully distinguished the majority of iris samples based only on simple geometric measurements.
-The confusion matrix illustrates flawless recognition of *Setosa*, whereas a little mixing up happens between the other two species, *Versicolor* and *Virginica*, which is normal due to the fact that they share some overlapping biological traits.

-Despite the fact that the model is very accurate in general, it still has some significant limitations.
-The Iris dataset is very small consisting only of 150 samples, and two species, namely, *Versicolor* and *Virginica*, not only have very similar feature distributions but are also, therefore, very difficult to separate.
-Moreover, only one model type (the decision tree) was studied during the analysis, thus there are still ways to obtain better performance through hyperparameter tuning, cross-validation, or utilizing more advanced classifiers like Random Forests or SVMs.

 The dataset that was used for this project is the famous **Iris dataset** which was first introduced by Ronald Fisher (1936).
 Each of the three species in the dataset has 50 samples and the dataset has been used as a benchmark for the very first supervised learning concepts.
 The dataset was obtained from the **UCI Machine Learning Repository**: